Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

 where $r_n$ is the coefficient of $x_n$ for $n=0, 1, \dots, p-c_{\alpha}$.
 Multiplying both sides by $(1+x^{c_{\alpha}})$, we find that the powers of $x$ that are at least $p+1$ are given by

-which is the result in \eqref{eq:Cpq}.
+which is the result in (\ref{eq:Cpq}).

 The lower bound on $C_p$ is obtained when $p=1$.
-As all the cycle lengths add to $p-1$ \eqref{sumofcycles}, the greatest number of cycles that could be associated to $\tilde{\A}_p$ would be $p-1$, and then each would have length $c=1$, yielding the upper bound for $C_{p}$. \end{proof}
+As the cycle lengths $c_j$ sum to $p-1$ (\ref{sumofcycles}), the greatest number of cycles that could be associated to $\tilde{\A}_p$ would be $p$ when $c_j=1$ for all $j$, yielding the upper bound for $C_{p}$. \end{proof}

-Having counted the number of primitive pseudo orbits on binary graphs in theorem \ref{thmNumPPOs final}, an immediate consequence is that we now know corollary \ref{cor:asymp} for the large graph asymptotic of the variance, which was evaluated in terms of the number of primitive pseudo orbits on the graph in proposition \ref{thmBGvariance}.
-For the same reason, the diagonal contribution to the variance of the coefficients, defined in \eqref{diagpart}, is $\langle |a_n|^2 \rangle_{\diag}=C_p/2$ where $p<n<B-p$.
+Having counted the number of primitive pseudo orbits on binary graphs in proposition \ref{thmNumPPOs final}, an immediate consequence is that we now know corollary \ref{cor:asymp} for the large graph asymptotic of the variance which was evaluated in terms of the number of primitive pseudo orbits on the graph in proposition \ref{variance limit}.
+For the same reason, the diagonal contribution to the variance of the coefficients, defined in (\ref{diagpart}), is $\langle |a_n|^2 \rangle_{\diag}=C_p/2$ where $p<n<B-p$.

-\subsection{Examples}
+\section{Examples}

 We illustrate the results by computing the variance of the coefficients for binary graphs numerically.
-To do this we generate the characteristic polynomial \eqref{charpoly matrix} of $\U (k)=\BS \rme^{\rmi k\ML}$ with the $B$ bond lengths uniformly distributed random numbers in the interval $[0.9, 1.1]$.
+To do this we generate the characteristic polynomial (\ref{charpoly matrix}) of $\U (k)=\BS \rme^{\rmi k\ML}$ with the $B$ bond lengths uniformly distributed random numbers in the interval $[0.9, 1.1]$.
 The variance of the coefficients of the characteristic polynomial are averaged over an interval of the $k$-spectrum consisting of approximately $50$ million mean spacings.
 The mean spacing of the square roots of the graph's eigenvalues $k$ is $\pi$ divided by the total length of the graph according to the Weyl law, see section \ref{sec:binaryQG}.
 For the large values of $B$, MatLab was run on Baylor's Kodiak high performance computing cluster.
 However, for $B=160$, the simulation appeared to have converged quickly, so we ended the simulation at $26.5$ million mean spacings.
 For $B=192$, the simulation was ended manually at $20.9$ million mean spacings and for $B=320$, the simulation met the maximum run time on Kodiak after $23.9$ million mean spacings.

-First we consider theorem \ref{thm:main} where the variance is given precisely, in terms of the number of pseudo orbits of a certain length with no self-intersections or where all the self-intersections are $2$-encounters of length zero.
+First we consider proposition \ref{thm:main} where the variance is given precisely, in terms of the number of pseudo orbits of a certain length with no self-intersections or where all the self-intersections are $2$-encounters of length zero.

-\subsubsection{The binary de Bruijn graph with $8$ vertices}
+\subsection{The Binary de Bruijn Graph with $8$ Vertices}